saxum2010/simple_product_import/README.md

-# Simple laravel product import
+# Simple laravel product import.
 This library import product data into Product model for Laravel

 ## Installation